 The next chart appears complicated, but the message is simple.
 Waiting to harvest corn silage until whole plant moisture is in the 60-65% range increases starch levels and maintains fibre digestibility

-Stress tolerant hybrids and fungicides extend plant health later in the season.
-Kernel processors allow the starch to be available to rumen and intestinal breakdown.
+Stress tolerant hybrids and fungicides extend plant health later in the

 The caveat to making this all happen is the processor must be set correctly.
 That is where the train will leave the rails.
 An easy way to make sure the processor is set properly is to look for whole or half kernels.
 In a two handed fistful of silage there should be no more than 2-3 whole or half kernels.
 The grain needs to be pulverized.
 Poor kernel processing does not allow the energy captured in the grain to be expressed in the milk tank.
+While we are at it we need to make sure the bunk is packed properly.
+This may be hard to believe, but you can over pack a bunker.
+The following are two images of a bunker that Martina Pfister, one of Pioneer's dairy specialists, and I were at this summer.

 This is the face of the bunk, which in this case is very well managed and neat.
 The next shot is using an infrared camera which presents a different story.